 At ten she made an extensive study of a seagull colony, hand-reared two baby gulls, and wrote a book about the adventure.
 (Two Gulls and a Girl was published by Imperator and is available via this website or from Amazon.)

-Roxanne has her own website where she writes about environmental issues.
+Roxanne is very knowledgable about environmental issues.
 She also draws wonderful pictures of itsy-bitsy beetles and spiders and other such creatures.

 Click here for a list of (rather old) articles by Roxanne on this website.